asibic/glassalpha/site/docs/index.md

-# Glass Alpha
+# GlassAlpha

 !!! warning "Pre-Alpha Development Status"
-    Glass Alpha is under active development.
+    GlassAlpha is under active development.
 The features described here represent our current development goals and are not yet implemented.
 Current version: 0.1.0 (initial structure only)

 !!! info "Project Vision"
-    Glass Alpha will deliver **deterministic, regulator-ready PDF audit reports** for tabular ML models.
+    GlassAlpha will deliver **deterministic, regulator-ready PDF audit reports** for tabular ML models.
 We're building an open-source toolkit for teams who need reproducible, audit-ready model documentation.

 ## The Goal: One Command Audit Generation